MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/1. Implementing Storage Solutions in Microsoft Azure/Implementing a Cloud Data Warehouse in Microsoft Azure Synapse Analytics.md

 <b> Understanding massively parallel processing (MPP) </b>

 <ul>
-<li> Multiple processing nodes (computers) which are interconnected to each other and kept in the same chassi.
-Each computer has its own memory, disk-space, operating system and IO.  </li>
+<p> Massively parallel processing can be described as multiple processing nodes (computers) which are interconnected to each other and kept in the same chassi.
+Each computer has its own memory, disk-space, operating system and IO.  </p>

 <li> <b> Control Node </b> The front end that interacts with all applications and connections.
 The MPP enginge runs on the control node to optimize and coordinate parallel queries.  </li>